-- 1. Click Help | License Manager to display the dialog shown in figure 1.22. - 2.
+- 1. Click Help | License Manager and select the "Borrow License" tab to display the dialog in figure 1.20. - 2.
 Use the checkboxes to select the license(s) that you wish to borrow. - 3.
 Select how long time you wish to borrow the license, and click Borrow Licenses. - 4.
 You can now go offline and work with CLC Genomics Workbench. - 5.
 When the borrow time period has elapsed, you have to connect to the license server again to use CLC Genomics Workbench. - 6.
-When the borrow time period has elapsed, the license server will make the floating license available for other users.
+When the borrow time period has elapsed, the license server will make the network license available for other users.